-Another advantage of SSDs is that it has the ability to reduce hitching in the open world games.
-According to the Intel’s Adam Lake, hitching is basically the brief pauses in a game when the PC is unable to pull the required assets from the HD in order to match the speed of the player.
+Another advantage of SSDs is that it has the ability to reduce hitching in open-world games.
+According to Intel’s Adam Lake, hitching is basically the brief pauses in a game when the PC is unable to pull the required assets from the HD in order to match the speed of the player.
 There are a number of things that you can do in general to improve the performance of your PC, starting with installing your operating system on the SSD.
 This will allow you to access your desktop a lot quicker when you boot your computer.
-In order to ensure the smooth running of your computer, we recommend that you get a spacious SSD, install your games along with your windows on it and also get a bigger secondary HHD for the general storage.
-Doing this will make a night and day difference, you will be amazing at how quick your system has started to respond.
+In order to ensure the smooth running of your computer, we recommend that you get a spacious SSD, install your games along with your windows on it, and also get a bigger secondary HHD for general storage.
+Doing this will make a night and day difference, you will be amazed at how quick your system has started to respond.

 Upgrade your Graphic Drivers

-When playing games such as Fallout 3, Warcraft I & 2 or any other high-resolution, high-speed demanding games, you need to ensure that your graphic drivers are up to date.
-Reason being, they pay an integral part in any game, therefore it is imperative that you have the right graphics to ensure the smooth running of your game.
-Graphics driver depend upon the operating system that you are using along with the graphic card that is installed on your computer.
+When playing games such as Fallout 3, Warcraft I & 2, or any other high-resolution, high-speed demanding games, you need to ensure that your graphic drivers are up to date.
+The reason is, that they play an integral part in any game, therefore it is imperative that you have the right graphics to ensure the smooth running of your game.
+Graphics drivers depend upon the operating system that you are using along with the graphic card that is installed on your computer.
 Check the make of your graphic cards in order to check whether the company has released an updated version of their respective graphic drivers, if yes, download it.
-There are two main manufacturers for graphic cards first Nvidia and the second is ATI.
-They continually update their drivers, to boost their graphic cards, just keep a check on regular intervals to ensure that you have updated graphic drivers.
+There are two main manufacturers for graphic cards first Nvidia and the second ATI.
+They continually update their drivers, to boost their graphic cards, just keep a check at regular intervals to ensure that you have updated graphic drivers.